Official State of Rhode Island website

 • Adjust the space between words from the system default to a larger size

-State of Rhode Island, Department of Housing ,
+State of Rhode Island, Executive Office of Housing ,

 State Low-Income Housing Tax Credit (LIHTC)